 The ELSEIFDEF and ELSEIFNDEF compiler directives must be preceded by an IFDEF, IFNDEF, ELSEIFDEF or ELSEIFNDEF compiler directive.
 If the condition of the preceding compiler directive was satisfied, then all source code between the ELSEIFDEF or ELSEIFNDEF compiler directive and the corresponding ENDIF compiler directive will be ignored.
 If the condition of the preceding compiler directive was not satisfied, then the definition status of the macro specified in the ELSEIFDEF or ELSEIFNDEF compiler directive is checked.
-If the macro appearing in the ELSEIFDEF compiler directive is defined, or the macro appearing in the ELSEIFNDEF compiler directive is not defined, then all source up to the next ELSEIFDEF, ELSEIFNDEF, ELSE or ENDIF compiler directive will be compiled.
+If the macro appearing in the ELSEIFDEF compiler directive is defined, or the macro appearing in the ELSEIFNDEF compiler directive up to the next ELSEIFDEF, ELSEIFNDEF, ELSE or ENDIF compiler directive will be compiled.